by Franco Di Cesare, MD; Cristiana Di Carlo, MSc; and Leonardo Di Cesare, MD

 Disclosures: Drs.
 F. Di Cesare and Di Carlo are co-founders and co-owners of Leoben Research.
 Dr. L. Di Cesare was previously employed by Leoben Research.

-Design: WAVES reliability and validity were assessed in a field trial using Classical Test Theory or Item Response Theory (IRT) methods.
-A total of 445 children, aged 5 to 17 years old, were recruited at multiple Zambian clinical sites and schools.
+Design: ZSCT reliability and validity were assessed in a field trial.
+A total of 409 children, aged 5 to 17 years, were recruited at multiple Zambian clinical sites and schools.
+The ZSCT provides a visuomotor processing index (VMPI), a measure of effortful processing to deliver accurate task response.

-Conclusion: WAVES has potential for clinical utility in evaluating the effect of different health conditions on visuospatial construction ability.
+Conclusion: Study findings indicate that the ZSCT has satisfactory reliability, validity, and clinical utility to evaluate cognitive development and the effect of health conditions on attention.
 Study results warrant further research to validate its use in healthcare and clinical research settings.

-Keywords: Clinical trials, pediatric cognitive assessment, visuospatial construction, visual imagery, test development, developing countries
+Keywords: Clinical trials, pediatric cognitive assessment, attention, visuomotor processing, test development, developing countries

 Materials and Methods